Sarah Palin's husband, Todd, files for divorce over 'incompatibility of temperament'

 Bristol Palin was 17 when she found out she was pregnant with her son, Tripp, who she had with former fiancé, Levi Johnston.
 She also has two daughters, Sailor Grace and Atlee Bay, with former husband, Dakota Meyer.

-Neither Todd nor Sarah Palin could not immediately be reached by NBC News for comment.
+Neither Todd nor Sarah Palin could immediately be reached by NBC News for comment.